 Ashakiran Hospital - Semen Analysis and Cryopreservation in Pune

-Semen is the yellow-white fluid that is released from the penis at the time of ejaculation.
-Semen is composed of seminal fluid and sperm.
-Sperm is the male reproductive cells that fertilize a female egg.
-A semen analysis will be performed on all specimens prior to cryopreservation.
-The analysis examines the color, viscosity (how thick the semen is), and the time until the specimen liquefies.
-However, the most important information about samples to be frozen includes the total number of sperm (count), their motion (mobility), and their shape (morphology).
+Semen is the yellow-white fluid released from the penis at the time of ejaculation.
+Semen is composed of seminal fluid and Sperm, and Sperm is the male reproductive cells that fertilize a female egg.
+A semen analysis will be performed on all specimens before cryopreservation.
+The study examines the colour, viscosity (how thick the semen is), and the time until the specimen liquefies.
+However, the essential information about samples to be frozen includes the total number of Sperm (count), their motion (mobility), and their shape (morphology).